2023 Moose Mountain Marathon Participant Guide

 If You DNF:

 Should you need to drop out of the race you need to report this (providing your bib number) to the HAM radio operators at the aid station you are dropping at – if you are not sure who that is ask around until you find them.
-If you leave the course and fail to notify race officials, you will be asked not to come back to our race in the future.
 If once you leave the race you are unsure if your DNF was recorded, please email us ASAP to let us know.

 Headphones: